BloomTech-Labs/Labs26-Bridgegood-FE/README.md

     * build - creates a build of the application
     * start - starts the production server after a build is created
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

+# Basic SPA

+For steps on how to work with this repository [please see here](https://docs.labs.lambdaschool.com/labs-spa-starter/)

 # Contributing